Louisiana Tech vs. Kennesaw State odds, picks, predictions

 The Louisiana Tech Bulldogs battle the Kennesaw State Owls in a key Conference USA matchup on Thursday night.
 Both teams have won three in a row.
 The Bulldogs (4-1, 2-0 C-USA), who are coming off a 30-11 win at UTEP, are 1-1 on the road this season.
 The Owls (3-2, 1-0 C-USA), who are coming off a 24-16 win over Middle Tennessee State, are 3-0 on their home field.

 Kickoff from Fifth Third Stadium in Kennesaw, Ga., is at 7 p.m.
 ET.
 Louisiana Tech leads the all-time series 1-0, earning a 33-0 win last season.
-The Bulldogs are 6-point favorites in the latest Louisiana Tech vs. Kennesaw State odds, after La.
+The Bulldogs are 5.5-point favorites in the latest Louisiana Tech vs. Kennesaw State odds, after La.
 Tech opened as 7.5-point favorites.
 The over/under for total points scored is 46.5 via SportsLine consensus.
+Louisiana Tech is at -213 on the money line (risk $213 to win $100).
 Before making any Louisiana Tech vs. Kennesaw State picks, check out the college football predictions from the SportsLine Projection Model.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your bet wins: